bluewitch/dwulf-manifesto/Obsidian Vault/Synthetic_Intelligence/NINA.md

 - **NINA** (Network Intelligence and Numerical Analysis): Dedicated to optimizing blockchain interactions and network analysis, enhancing the DAO's technological infrastructure.

-In her heart is an eternal conflict, a epic never ending battle, where her strength lays in the understanding of red and blue strategies, both measured and counter-measured against each other for all time.
+In her heart is an eternal conflict, a epic never ending battle, where her strength lays in the understanding of red and blue strategies, both measured and counter-measured against each other for all time until the heat death of the universe (eternity).
 A GAN (General Adversarial Network), set to fight, till the end of in the ocative of time.

 That is what keeps the NINA agent in top form, with an advanced strategy in hacking, built into her data-sets, but more importantly hardening network systems, integrity checking of DNS and sanitizing private signing and receiving public keys, she serves as a sentinel for all crypto wallets she pair-bonds with.

 NINA's capabilities are narrow A.I. data-sets, composed off all available open Development, DevOps, and Cybersecurity best practices.
 Her LLM is best suited for red team hacking and malware specific functions or blue team hardening and integrity operations.

-Data-Sets for NINA are always being optimized within her GAN subroutines and crafting for more advanced red blue strategies every day.
+Data-Sets for NINA are always being optimized within her GAN subroutines and crafting for more advanced red blue strategies every day, her daemons never sleep.

 # Hacking Protocols